This startup almost convinced me to get Botox

 Price may be a factor in people seeking procedures outside of the doctor’s office.
 “You’re more likely to find Botox Groupons in medical spa settings, but it’s not always the price that’s the driver,” says Suozzi.
 “Sometimes patients think that when they’re in that sort of spa setting it doesn’t feel as clinical.”

 In many ways, this is the very problem that EverBody hopes to solve for.
-Its treatment rooms feel much more like a high-end fitness boutique dressing room than a doctor’s office, and the company claims to be obsessed with quality.
-Jagdeo, EverBody’s medical director who gave me the consultation, is a board-certified dermatologist and published academic.
+Its treatment rooms feel much more like a high-end fitness-boutique dressing room than a doctor’s office, and the company claims to be obsessed with quality.
+Jagdeo, EverBody’s medical director, who gave me the consultation, is a board-certified dermatologist and published academic.
 He trains EverBody’s nurse practitioners, he says, and ensures they are all up to the same standard.
-“It involves 100 hours of observation, classroom style training over several days, and a written knowledge assessment that everyone must score 100% [on] or they’re not allowed to proceed on to treat [patients],” he says.
+“It involves 100 hours of observation, classroom-style training over several days, and a written knowledge assessment that everyone must score 100% [on] or they’re not allowed to proceed on to treat [patients],” he says.

 Getting work done